SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     You can now access your application by clicking the URL.
 This will access the root of your application, so you may need to add `/` or `/<path>` to the URL depending on how the app works.

-5. Everything we just did in the console UI we can also do with the [gcloud run deploy](https://cloud.google.com/sdk/gcloud/reference/run/deploy).
+5. Everything we just did in the console UI we can also do with [gcloud run deploy](https://cloud.google.com/sdk/gcloud/reference/run/deploy).
 How would you do that?

     ??? success "Solution"